 Basal cell carcinomas (which comprise about 90 percent of all skin cancer diagnoses) fall under this category, as do squamous cell carcinomas.
 Neither of these varieties usually metastasize, but they are considered malignant due to their ability to destroy surrounding tissue.

-The most common surgical procedure for treatment of nonmelanoma skin cancers is Mohs surgery, and the cure rate is very high – 98 percent or greater for both basal cell and squamous cell carcinomas.
+The most common surgical procedure to treat nonmelanoma skin cancers is Mohs surgery, and the cure rate is very high – 98 percent or greater for both basal cell and squamous cell carcinomas.

 Mohs surgery is a four-step process that entails surgically removing sections of tissue, examining each specimen, mapping the cancerous areas and – when all cancerous cells have been removed – performing reconstructive surgery.